Next: Spatial corrections

 statistics of the data sample.
 Systematic errors are governed by the

-choice of background function, and they are estimated to be and
+choice of background function, and they are estimated to be

-for the and data respectively.
+data respectively.
 Reducing the energy bins to

 did not have a significant impact on the results; it only